|

 whenever it is possible, only enough for one meal should be baked at a

-time. |
+time.

-| After a pie is taken from
+After a pie is taken from

 the oven, it should not be removed from the pan in which it is baked until

 it is served.
-In fact, pie with a tender crust cannot be handled easily
+In fact, pie with a tender crust cannot be handled easily,

-and so should be cut while it is still in the pan. |
+and because of that it should be cut while is still in the pan.

-| Often it is best to serve
+Often, it is best to serve

 a pie warm.
 When this is to be done, it can be served immediately upon